 Gameplay

 Air Combat is considered an arcade-style flight game since it has fast-paced distorted physics and planes can carry up to 65 missiles.
-You embark on various missions to destroy bases and enemy aircraft, depending on how well you do on each mission you earn money afterwords.
+The player embarks on various missions to destroy bases and enemy aircraft, and depending on how well they do on each mission they earn money afterwards.
 Money can be used to buy better and more advanced aircraft throughout the game and better weapon load outs.

 The game had a variety of missions, all focusing on destroying certain airborne or ground targets to advance the game.
 When a mission was complete the player was graded on their performance and given a grade from A to F (A being the best, F being total failure of the primary objective).
 The grades were calculated on time, Secondary and Primary Objectives completed and Damage Sustained, the level of the grade would affect the bounty the player would receive after the completion of a mission.